 We welcome contributions to this font project, such as new glyphs, enhanced smart font code, or bug fixes.
-The best way to begin the process is to file an issue in the Github project (Akatab) or respond to an existing issue and express your interest.
+The best way to begin the process is to file an issue in the Akatab Github repository or respond to an existing issue and express your interest.
 Then we can begin to correspond with you regarding what all might be required and discuss how to best submit your contributions.

 To enable us to accept contributions in a way that honors your contribution and respects your copyright while preserving long-term flexibility for open source licensing, you would also need to agree to the SIL International Contributor License Agreement for Font Software (v1.0) prior to sending us your contribution.
 To read more about this requirement and find out how to submit the required form, please visit the CLA information page.